JUNE 2021, LOS ANGELES

 The album takes a journey through avantgarde psychedelic funk rock, blues rock, hard rock, and even softer ballads like “Babe it’s Fine” and the sleeper hit “Puppet” which contains only Lukas on the piano with a single microphone.
 “The simplicity of the recording set up was intended to capture the truth in the moment, a moment that only happens once”, says bassist and producer Justice Joslin of his process.
 “To share the intimacies of fleeting moments with others, to make them feel that they are there, that’s what I hope to give.”

-With this release, The Things and The Skipper Room plan on taking their vibrantly unique and nomadic circus on the road with other magical acts, teaming up with Allen Sovory, who’s toured with Lenny Kravitz and Sheryl Crow.
+With this release, The Things and The Skipper Room will continue to take their vibrant and nomadic circus on the road with other artists such as Calling Cadence, Jeffrey Joslin, Diimond, and The Puscie Jones Revue.
 With the world opening back up, the collective aims to infuse it with peace, love, and cathartic rock n’ roll.

 The prismatic album is now available for streaming and download on Spotify, Apple Music, Amazon Music, and Pandora.